felwal/avganar/presentation/description.md

 # Description

-Avgånär is a widget for viewing nearby stops and departures within Stockholms Lokaltrafik (SL).
+Avgånär is a widget for viewing nearby stops and departures within Stockholms Lokaltrafik (SL) in Sweden.

 Features: